Yochengliu/MLIC-KD-WSD/README.md

     image_path one_hot_label_vector(e.g., 0 1 1 ...) proposal_info(e.g., x_min y_min x_max y_max score x_min y_min x_max y_max score ...)

 #### Training & Test
                     ./wsddn/wsddn_train(deploy).prototxt

+- For training, we did not use spatial regularizer.
+More details can be referred in the paper.
-For testing WSDDN, you can use Pycaffe or Matcaffe.
+- For testing, you can use Pycaffe or Matcaffe.

 ## Multi-Label Image Classification (MLIC)
 The MLIC model in our framework, *i.e.*, the student model, is very compact for efficiency.
 It is constituted by a popular CNN model (VGG16, as the backbone model) following a fully connected layer (as the classifier).
 Actually, the backbone model of the student could be different from the teacher's.